AltahhanAi/Data_Science/docs/content/unit5/05_03_binary-classification-perceptron.md

 Based on what we have covered in Algorithm 5 in Unit 4, we can directly apply a mini-batch stochastic gradient approach on the perceptron with regularisation which is shown below (scroll right within the box to see all information).

-!!! algorithm-heading "Algorithms 1: Regularised Mini-Batch Stochastic Gradient Descent for Linear Classification ‎(Perceptron) with Radial Basis (see previous unit for other possible basis)"
+!!! algorithm-heading "Algorithms 1: Mini-Batch Stochastic Gradient Descent for Linear Classification ‎(Perceptron) with Radial Basis (see previous unit for other possible basis)"

     **Input:**